iksteen/component-injector/README.md

 ## Release History

 * Next version
+    * A component or factory will no longer be registered for its `object` base type.
     * Support overriding the component type.
     * Support for forward declaration annotations.
     * Support types that don't have an MRO (like the result from